Coronavirus: Hundreds booked across states for violating restrictions amid lockdown

 All but four states and Union Territories have imposed a complete lockdown.
 Some states have even imposed curfew.
 The Union Ministry of Health has confirmed 492 cases in the country so far, and nine people have been killed.

-The Mumbai Police filed 31 cases against violators.
-Awareness among people was low and it faced difficulty in enforcing the lockdown, said Mumbai Police spokesperson Pranaya Ashok.
+The Mumbai Police filed 112 cases against violators, ANI reported.
+This included individuals, pan stalls, hotels, hawkers and illegal transport.

+Awareness among people was low and the police faced difficulty in enforcing the lockdown, said Mumbai Police spokesperson Pranaya Ashok.
 “We have repeatedly asked people through public announcements to stay at home and not to gather on the streets,” he told Hindustan Times.
 In Maharashtra’s Kolhapur, the police booked 23 people and have registered cases against them, reported The Times of India.
+A 35-year-old woman, who was asked to quarantine herself at home after her return from Sharjah, tried to flee from Nagpur to her parents house in Uttar Pradesh, PTI reported.
+She was found to be absconding after a team of doctors visited her home.
+A case has been registered against the woman under various sections of the Indian Penal Code and Epidemic Diseases Act.

+The Delhi Police said that 77 people have been arrested and 674 detained for violating the lockdown in West Delhi, ANI reported.
+As many as 66 vehicles have been seized.

 In Uttar Pradesh, over 200 cases were lodged against more than 1,000 people in the 16 districts that are under lockdown.
 In Prayagraj district of the state, the authorities put up notices outside the homes of foreign returnees as a precautionary measure.
 In Noida, the police filed 96 first information reports and issued challans to 1,995 vehicles for violating the lockdown and Section 144.